Trans-Fuzja: Fields of activity

 Trans-Fuzja promotes education in the field of gender studies, funding publications and creating pamphlets that help people navigate the early stages of their transitions.
 In 2014 Trans-Fuzja conducted a study on the experiences of transgender people in Poland in accessing health care services, and in 2015 a study of the situation of transitioning youth at schools.

 In 2009 Trans-Fuzja and the Campaign Against Homophobia organised a Festival of Rainbow Families to show the diversity of families and relationships that exist in Poland.

 It also organises campaigns aimed at counteracting transphobia and abolishing discriminatory laws.
 In 2012, Trans-Fuzja, together with member of parliament Anna Grodzka, prepared a draft of a Gender Recognition act, which was passed in Sejm on the 10th of September 2015.
 However, the act was vetoed by President Andrzej Duda on 2 October 2015 and ultimately did not come into being.

-In November 2013, the Office of the Polish Ombudsman hosted a conference titled "European standards and good practices in gender reassignment", coorganised by Trans-Fuzja, the RPO Adam Bodnar and the Council of Europe.
+In November 2013, the Office of the Polish Ombudsman hosted a conference titled "European standards and good practices in gender reassignment", co-organised by Trans-Fuzja, the RPO Adam Bodnar and the Council of Europe.